 - Stir in curry paste and pumpkin pie spice and cook 1 minute.

-- Pour in pumpkin puree, maple syrup, salt, pepper, and remaining 2 1/4 cups of stock.
+- Pour in pumpkin puree, maple syrup, salt, pepper, and remaining 2 ¼ cups of broth.
 Stir to combine.
 Bring to a low simmer and cook 8 to 10 minutes.

 - Add coconut milk, stirring to combine.
 Bring to a low simmer for another 10 minutes.
 Turn off heat.